- 2 cups wheat berries

 - In place of wheat berries: substitute farro, barley, or freeke

 - To roast poblano in the oven: Preheat oven to 425 degrees F. Cut pepper in half and remove seeds.
-Rub poblano with 1 Tablespoon olive oil and place on non-stick baking sheet.
+Rub poblano with 1 Tablespoon olive oil and place on a foil-lined baking sheet or parchment paper.
 Roast 30-45 minutes until charred on all sides, turning occasionally.
 Let cool for 10 minutes, then dice.

 - In place of fresh salsa verde: Substitute with a 16oz bottle of La Preferida Organic Salsa Verde.